 Newborn tiger cub Dash arrived at the sanctuary in November of 2020.
 His arrival was totally unexpected!

 Our sanctuary had been called upon to help four big cats.
 They were located out-of-state and one of their caretakers had passed away.
-Though many other people were coming forward, trying to take the cats, sell them or send them to a pseudo-sanctuary for more breeding or display, we were so grateful to be there for them.
+Many were coming forward, trying to take the cats, sell them or send them to a pseudo-sanctuary for more breeding or display.
+We were so grateful they would instead be coming to our sanctuary.

-As soon as we arrived, we knew this wouldn’t be easy.
+As soon as we arrived at the facility, we knew this wouldn’t be easy.
 A single lane, curvy dirt road through the woods, led up a quarter of a mile to the cages of these lions and tigers.

 We knew there was no way our transport trailer could make it up that hill.
 And with piles of scrap metal, cars and other collections lining the road, there was nowhere to turn around or come back down either.

 The terrain was so rough that the tires on our transport crates bent and could not make it up the hill on their own.
 It was obvious, we had to come up with an alternative plan right away.